-Red Hill Iron has commenced proceedings against API contending that the Kens Bore East deposit lies within the RHIOJV Project Area as defined within the provisions of the RHIOJV Agreement and that therefore the deposit is a joint venture asset.
-These proceedings are continuing with a hearing not likely in calendar year 2013.
+Red Hill iron has commenced proceedings against API contending that the Kens Bore East deposit lies within the RHIOJV Project Area, as defined within the provisions of the RHIOJV Agreement, and that therefore the deposit is a joint venture asset.
+These proceedings are ongoing with a hearing not likely before the fourth quarter of calendar year 2014.